Saidat23/devops.pbl/MERN.md

  #### Mongodb Database
  We would need a database to store our data in.
 For this, we would use mLab which provides Mongodb database as a service solution (DBaaS).Sign up for a shared cluster free account on MongoDB Atlas, follow the sign up process, select AWS as the cloud provider and choose a region near you.
 Allow access to the MongoDB database from anywhere and change the time of deleting the entry from 6 Hours to 1 Week.

+Create a file in the Todo directory and name it .env by running the command "touch .env" vi into.env using the command "Vi.env" and add the connection string to access the database in it using the command < B = 'mongodb+srv://<username>:<password>@<network-address>/<dbname>?retryWrites=true&w=majority' >
+Making sure to update the <username>, <password>, <network-address> and <database> according to your setup.